craigwongva/gs-kibana/README.md

  cloudformation:DescribeStacks * (I don't know what this policy enables for this repo.) route53:ChangeResourceRecordSets Z3CJCO7XTRTAHX (Once a Kibana instance is created and Kibana/nginx are installed, update Route53 so the instance is findable.) s3:PutObject * (I don't know what this policy enables for this repo.
-It can probably be removed.) s3:GetObject gsn-kibana/* (Gets the letsencrypt certificates for nginx from S3.
+It can probably be removed.) s3:GetObject gsn-kibana/asterisk (Gets the letsencrypt certificates for nginx from S3.
 Needs to be generalized to allow test prefixes like craig-gsn-kibana.)

 gsp-iam-KibanaRole
- Same as gsn-iam-KibanaRole, except: s3:PutObject isn't included. s3:GetObject gsp-kibana/*
+ Same as gsn-iam-KibanaRole, except: s3:PutObject isn't included s3:GetObject gsp-kibana/asterisk

 CREATING CERTIFICATES